Traktip - Service Level Agreements

 On the Issuetrak Dashboard, you’ll now have the option to see Open Issues by Severity and Issues by Compliance Status.
 SLA compliance also appears under the Current Quarter Performance section of the Dashboard.
 This allows you to monitor your team’s compliance statistics and ensure they’re meeting the mark.

 SLA statistics can also be viewed in Summary Reports (SLA Issues by Service Level) and within the Report Writer.

 And there you have it: the basics of setting up and using SLAs within Issuetrak!
-For more information and advice on how to configure this feature, check out our Feature Training Article on the topic, or review the content in our Help Center.
+For more information and advice on how to configure this feature, contact your account manager or review the content in our Help Center.
 If you're not yet an Issuetrak customer, please contact our Product Experts!